digital-archives/HISTGA1011/schedule/week_12.md

 ---

 # Week 12: Moving Image and Audio Preservation

-Link to slide deck [update me]
+<a href="https://digital-archives.github.io/HISTGA1011/slides/week_12_slide_deck.html" target="_blank">Slides</a>

 {: .label .label-yellow }
 Due
-* Post your pre-class reading reactions to Brightspace.
-* Weekly activity: We will start <a href="QCTools Audio/Visual Preservation" target="_blank">QC Tools - Audio/Visual Preservation</a> in class.
-Submit your completed activity summary in Brightspace by the end of the week Sunday.
+* In class we will start the Week 12 activity.
+Submit your completed activity summary in Brightspace by Sunday night.

 {: .label .label-green }
 Read